This Is Not A Joke Or '90s Movie: Here's How A Trade War With Canada Could Happen

 “The Government of Canada will vigorously defend the interests of the Canadian softwood lumber industry, including through litigation,” he said in a statement.
 “We have prevailed in the past and we will do so again.

 The heart of the dispute is that most Canadian lumber is harvested from public land at regulated prices.
 The American industry relies mostly on harvesting from higher-cost private land.
 Lobby groups like the US Lumber Coalition argue this allows Canadian companies to flood the US market with artificially cheap lumber, which is a breach of NAFTA.
-But both both the World Trade Organization and NAFTA dispute panels have ruled in Canada’s favor.
+But both the World Trade Organization and NAFTA dispute panels have ruled in Canada’s favor.

 The door was left open for this new dispute by the inaction of the Obama administration.
 The last lumber deal between the two countries was reached in 2006 and expired in October of 2015.
 Not wanting to touch the hot button issue in the final months of his administration, Obama let the deal expire without a replacement.